Scleral Lenses in Fort Lauderdale, FL

 Come in to our Weston location for an eye exam and scleral lens fitting.

 We are located on 2863 Executive Park Dr. #103 Weston, FL 33331

 What are the key benefits of scleral lenses?

-Improved comfort, vision and restoration of the ocular surface are the main reasons optometrists suggest scleral lenses today.
+Improved comfort, vision and restoration of the ocular surface are the main reasons optometrists in south Florida suggest scleral lenses today.
 For patients who have experienced poor results with other types of contact lenses or glasses, this choice provides a wonderful opportunity for corrected and comfortable vision.
 Their ability to provide results in individuals with a wide range of severe ocular conditions, and for any levels of astigmatismor refractive error have made them an increasingly popular choice.